Why pay more than you need to?

 Thankfully, when it comes to beauty and fragrance purchases we always have options.
-I’m a huge fan of reducing unnecessary purchases and often write about ways to reign in spending, be more mindful and live minimally.
-With more money left in our bank account, we can always be prepared for “necessary’ or, unexpected purchases.
+I’m a huge fan of fragrance dupes and always looking for ways to reduce unnecessary purchases.
+I’ve previously written about how to reign in spending, be more mindful and live minimally here.
+If you can find ways to save in certain areas, you’ll have more money left in your bank account so you’ll always be prepared for “necessary’ or, those unexpected purchases.

-One area where you can definitely make a big saving is on your favourite fragrance repurchases.
-Ever thought about switching to a cheaper alternative?
-Read on to discover my pick of the best mid and high-end fragrance dupes and even better, the cheap alternatives are all cruelty-free, unlike their expensive counterparts.
+One area where you can definitely make a big saving is on your favourite fragrance repurchases and if you’ve ever thought about switching to a cheaper alternative, read on to discover my pick of the best mid to high-end fragrance dupes, and even better, the cheaper alternatives are all cruelty-free and ethically made, unlike their expensive counterparts.

 Firstly, some help choosing between Eau de Parfum and Eau de Toilette.

-Your fragrance will often be available in both an Eau de Parfum and an Eau de Toilette, but what’s the difference?
-It’s all to do with perfume oil concentration.
+Your fragrance will often be available in both Eau de Parfum and Eau de Toilette, but what’s the difference?
+It’s all down to perfume oil concentration.

 (EDT) Eau de Toilette: 8-15% perfume oils.
 Scent linger time approx three hours.

 (EDC) Eau de Cologne: 4-7% perfume oils mixed with 60-70% proof alcohol.
 Scent linger time around two hours.